renovate-bot/khulnasoft-lab-_-vulx/docs/docs/compliance/compliance.md

     - name: "Non-root containers" # Name for the control (appears in the report as is).
 Any one-line name.
       description: 'Check that container is not running as root' # Description (appears in the report as is).
 Any text.
       id: "1.0" # control identifier (string)
-      checks:   # list of existing Trivy checks that define the control
+      checks:   # list of existing Vul checks that define the control
         - id: AVD-KSV-0012 # check ID.
 Must start with `AVD-` or `CVE-`
       severity: "MEDIUM" # Severity for the control (note that checks severity isn't used)
     - name: "Immutable container file systems"